wwrechard/pydlm/doc/source/example.rst

   >>> mydlm.fit()

 After some information printed by the system, we are done (yeah! :p) and we can fetch and examine our results.
-We can first visualize the fitted results and see how well the model fits the data::
+We first visualize the fitted results and see how well the model fits the data::